bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-19-how-to-choose-life-partners.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 34</span></h3>
-<p>The ultimate life chooses partners based on how they make you feel about yourself - confident, supported, and loved - rather than anxious, insecure, or constantly trying to earn their approval.</p>
+<p>Joa chooses partners based on how they make you feel about yourself - confident, supported, and loved - rather than anxious, insecure, or constantly trying to earn their approval.</p>
 </div>

 <div class="verse">